 The Best Free or Cheap Things to Do In Oahu, Hawaii

 Ohhh, Hawaii.
 The name alone evokes memories of warm breezes, fragrant plumerias, and total paradise.
 Hawaii is one of the most beloved luxury vacation destinations in the world, but “luxury” doesn’t have to mean expensive.
 Many of the islands’ best activities and attractions can be experienced without spending a fortune.

 Oahu is home to Hawaii’s capital of Honolulu and the state’s biggest airport, making it a popular island for travelers.
 It also offers a large number of fascinating places to explore and things to do, and the best part is that many of these are inexpensive or even free…particularly if you manage to snag yourself an inexpensive flight.
-Whether you’re treating yourself to stunning Oahu beach rentals or keeping your entire Hawaii trip on a budget, it’s hard to resist saving an extra buck or two.
+Whether you’re treating yourself to stunning Oahu beach rentals or keeping your entire Hawaii trip on a budget (for budget travelers, I highly recommend this conveniently located Waikiki hostel I stayed in on my last visit!), it’s hard to resist saving an extra buck or two.
 Here are some of the best cheap things to do in Oahu.